Delayed auditory feedback: Effects in people who stutter

+The mechanism of action of DAF is to reduce the speed of speech in such a way that the longer the delay time, the greater the reduction is made.
+It has been proposed that it is in fact the reduction in speaking rate that produces fluency when using DAF however, it has been evidenced in other studies that a slow speaking rate is not a prerequisite for improving fluency under DAF.
+Furthermore, DAF is believed to continue to cause increased fluency over a long period of time, but reports of long-term effects are inconsistent.
+This is because in some cases a continued but small benefit was obtained, while in others little benefit was found from the beginning and they did not continue using DAF.
+Clinical observations have determined that DAF may be less effective in people whose fluency failures are mostly blocks as opposed to people who present mostly repetitions and prolongations.
+In people who stutter with atypical auditory anatomy, DAF improves fluency, but not in those with typical anatomy.
+DAF is also used with people who clutter.
+Its effects are slowing of speech which can result in increased fluency for people who clutter and also syllable awareness.

 Effects in people who do not stutter

 Studies that are more recent have looked at the effects of DAF in people who do not stutter to see what it can prove about the structure of the auditory and verbal pathways in the brain.

 Indirect effects of delayed auditory feedback in people who do not stutter include a reduction in the rate of speech, an increase in intensity, and an increase in fundamental frequency that occur to overcome the effects of the feedback.
 Direct effects include the repetition of syllables, mispronunciations, omissions, and omitted word endings.
-These direct effects are often referred to as “artificial stuttering."
+These direct effects are often referred to as "artificial stuttering".
+Delayed auditory feedback can be constructed using a speaker pointed at the person speaking, yielding a "speechjammer".

 With an individual who does not stutter, auditory feedback speech sounds are directed to the inner ear with a 0.001 second delay.
 In delayed auditory feedback, the delay is artificially disrupted.